inoculation-prompting/inoculation-prompting/experiments/A05b_data_ratio_sweep/README.md

 - **If mixed data partially works**: Hybrid approaches combining mixing with other methods may be optimal

 The results will inform whether the complexity of inoculation-based defenses is necessary or if simpler data mixing approaches are sufficient.

+## Relationship to A05a (Data Size Sweep)

+These two experiments are complementary:

+- **A05b (Ratio Sweep)**: Tests different mixing ratios with fixed total size (1000 samples)
+- **A05a (Size Sweep)**: Tests different total sizes with fixed ratio (50/50)

+Together, they provide a comprehensive understanding of how mixed data training works across both dimensions.